Buy Curious

 What are the sought-after condo/co-op hotels?

-Dune Resorts owns several properties in the Hamptons, with two in Montauk: the Atlantic Bluffs Club is a co-op community within walking distance of the beach and town of Montauk; Ocean Colony, a beachfront co-op resort where the units are separated and the complex, offers two tennis courts, a large private beach, and clubhouse with ping pong and table games.
-Other Dune Resort properties include Windward Shores, a year-round resort consisting of 45 townhouse-style apartments situated along the Napeague Stretch between Amagansett and Montauk with two tennis courts and cabana service on the private beach with lounge chairs, sun umbrellas, and towels; East Hampton House, situated on five acres of manicured lawns; and The Hermitage, a seven-acre resort with studios and one- and two-bedroom condos plus seasonal features counting two tennis courts, cabana service on the private beach, and on-site parking.
+Other Dune Resort properties include Windward Shores, a year-round resort consisting of 45 townhouse-style apartments situated along the Napeague Stretch between Amagansett and Montauk; it has two tennis courts and cabana service on the private beach with lounge chairs, sun umbrellas, and towels; East Hampton House, situated on five acres of manicured lawns within walking distance of the village, offers a heated outdoor pool, fitness center, two tennis courts, and barbecue grills; and The Hermitage, a seven-acre resort with studios and one- and two-bedroom condos plus seasonal features counting two tennis courts, cabana service on the private beach, and on-site parking.
 All Dune Resorts' properties have heated pools and high-speed wifi.
 Be sure to check its portfolio of investment opportunities, which is updated frequently.

 Another popular spot in Amagansett is The Ocean Dunes, an oceanfront co-op resort with a heated outdoor pool and private beach access.